microsoft/PowerBI-Developer-Samples/Java/README.md

     4. Click browse, then select the folder which contains Tomcat
     5. Select JRE which is available through system variable
     6. Click __Finish__
-    7. There should be a tomcat server now in the Servers tab
+    7. There should be a Tomcat server now in the Servers tab

 1. To import project,
 Click File > Open Project from File System > Click on Directory > Select [PowerBIEmbedding](App%20Owns%20Data/PowerBIEmbedding) folder > Finish

-1. Let Maven finish downloading the dependencies automatically in background.
+2. Let Maven finish automatically downloading the dependencies in background.

-2. Add Tomcat server to the project
+3. Add Tomcat server to the project
     1. Right click __PowerBIEmbedding__ (project's name) from Project Explorer and then click __Properties__
     2. Select __Targeted Runtimes__
     3. Select __Apache Tomcat__ from the list
     4. Click on Apply and Close

+4. Fill in the required parameters in [Config.java](App%20Owns%20Data/PowerBIEmbedding/src/main/java/com/embedsample/appownsdata/config/Config.java) file related to AAD app, Power BI report, workspace, and user account information.

-3. Run the project
+5. Run the project
     1. Right click project's name from Project Explorer
     2. Select Run As > __Run on Server__
     3. Select the created server and click __Finish__